If ELO bestrode the 70s like a colossus, then the 1980s and beyond would prove a far different prospect for the band.

-Then again, in stylistic terms, 70s prog really only had punk and new wave to contend with – 1979’s Discovery was the band’s first No.1 album in the UK and their biggest selling album to date.
+Then again, in stylistic terms, 70s prog really only had punk and new wave as antagonists to contend with – 1979’s Discovery was the band’s first No.1 album in the UK and their biggest selling album to date.
 The 80s, however, was a decade beset with constant stylistic shifts – the perpetual hunt for a new marketable angle hardly conducive to a musician of Jeff Lynne’s pedigree.

 That said, Lynne began the decade with change afoot.
 Discovery was the first ELO album not to feature cellists Hugh McDowell and Melvyn Gale, or violinist Mik Kaminski, although all three were on the ensuing tour.